cptjabberwock/SplatoonPresetsList/JP presets translated/Palace-of-The-Dead-Mobs (translated).md

    * Palace Hippogryph (Proximity Detection) probably has a much wider touch detection range (less than 10m), visual detection (about 10m) left as proximity detection for safety **(Can't understand this well)**
    * About Touch Detection (predictions)
       * The following two types of touch detection are used
          a.
-The center of the enemy touches the center of the player (hitbox of the player or the target)
+Your hitbox or target ring touches the center of the enemy
-         b. 自身を中心とした（自身のHitbox or 自身のタゲサ）と敵を中心とした（敵のHitbox or 敵のタゲサ）が触れた時に接触した判定
+         b.
+Your hitbox or target ring touches the center of the enemy or the enemy ring
       * Expect most enemies to be using a, some may be using b (unverified)